 The new MULTISCALE X-ray nanotomograph SKYSCAN 2214 covers the widest range of object sizes and spatial resolutions in a single instrument.
-It opens unique possibilities for 3D imaging and exact modeling of geological materials in oil and gas exploration, composite materials, Li batteries, fuel cells, electronic assemblies, as well as ex-vivo preclinical applications like in lung imaging or tumour vascularization.
+It opens unique possibilities for 3D imaging and exact modeling of all types of biological samples, including mineralized tissues, soft tissues, plants, insects, paleontological samples, etc.

-SKYSCAN 2214 is complemented by 3D.SUITE.
-This comprehensive software suite covers GPU-accelerated reconstruction, 2D/ 3D morphological analysis, as well as surface and volume rendering visualization.
+The SKYSCAN 2214 is complemented by 3D.SUITE.
+This comprehensive software suite covers GPU-accelerated reconstruction, 2D/ 3D morphological analysis, as well as surface and volume rendering visualization

 The SKYSCAN 2214 uses a latest generation open-type X-ray source.
 The source offers true spatial resolution below 500 nm, an X-ray energy up to 160 keV and source power up to 16 W. The source is practically maintenance-free with an extremely easy pre-aligned filament replacement procedure.